Vegan & Vegetarian wine

 Veganism, not just a flash in the pan

-There are estimated to be over 500,000 people in the UK aged 15 or over who are vegans (according to an IPSOS Mori survey in 2016), a huge increase from the previous estimate of 150,000 in 2006.
-This means, according to the Vegan Society that over 1% of the population is following "... a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose."
+The UK's Veganuary campaign - where people eat vegan for the month of January - grew by 183% in 2018, with 168,500 participants.
+There are now estimated to be over 600,000 people in the UK aged 15 or over who are vegans (according to a report commissioned by the Vegan Society last year) and the rate of growth is increasing.
+This means that 1.16% of the UK population meet the Society's definition of veganism "... a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose."
 Foodstuffs that are avoided include meat, dairy, eggs and honey.

-An increasing number of people who, whilst not following a strict vegan or vegetarian way of life, are buying meat-free and dairy-free products either for health, animal welfare and / or environmental reasons.
-And in its 4 years of existence Veganuary 2018 was considered the most successful with the highest number of registered participants (168,500 worldwide according to Veganuary) - and 62% of those that filled in Veganuary's survey said they intended to remain vegan after January.
+And an increasing number of people who, whilst not following a strict vegan or vegetarian way of life, are buying meat-free and dairy-free products either for health, animal welfare and / or environmental reasons.

 What are the animal-based products in wine?